 ALSO READIndia's edible oil imports to fall for 1st time in six years India's April gold imports more than double from year ago -GFMS India's April gold imports more than double from year ago - GFMS India's edible oil imports to fall in coming crop year: analyst India's gold imports to rebound in 2017 on restocking, good monsoon - top refiner

+One of the reasons could be the decline in coal imports," the statement said.
+In the recent years, there has been a regular drop in coal imports, it said adding that in August there was a decline of 24 per cent, amounting in huge savings of forex.
+Coal import in August 2017 stood at 14.97 MT, against 19.75 MT in the same month of previous year.
 A number of efforts were taken by the PSU in September to ensure increased supply of coal to the power sector which includes setting up of round-the-clock monitoring and control cell at its corporate office as well as in all its arms to monitor coal supply round the clock to power plants.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)